hjkaria/how-to-cs/README.md

   * See this site [here](https://startup.jobs/147462-palantir-path-at-palantir) for more application details and requirements

 * [Qualcomm Early Identification Program](https://www.quora.com/When-does-Qualcomms-early-identification-program-application-open-up) (Freshman and Sophomores)
-  * Don't know a lot about this program, but check out the linked post to see how access application
+  * Don't know a lot about this program, but check out the linked post to see how to access application

-#### General intersnhip/job boards (to find opportunities):
+#### General internship & job boards:
 * [intern.supply](intern.supply)
   * This site has sooo many internship opportunities available, and is a good place to start looking for general places to apply